OpenOmics/nanite/docs/usage/run.md

 > Path on the file system for writing temporary output files.
 By default, the temporary directory is set to '/lscratch/$SLURM_JOBID' for backwards compatibility with the NIH's Biowulf cluster; however, if you are running the pipeline on another cluster, this option will need to be specified.
 Ideally, this path should point to a dedicated location on the filesystem for writing tmp files.
 On many systems, this location is set to somewhere in /scratch.
 If you need to inject a variable into this string that should NOT be expanded, please quote this options value in single quotes.
 >
 > ***Example:*** `--tmp-dir /scratch/$USER/`

 ---
+  `--resource-bundle RESOURCE_BUNDLE`
+> **Path to a resource bundle downloaded with the install sub command.**
+> *type: path*
+>
+> The resource bundle contains the set of required reference files for processing any data.
+The path provided to this option will be the path to the `nanite` directory that was created when running the install sub command.
+Please see the install sub command for more information about downloading the pipeline's resource bundle.
+>
+> ***Example:*** `--resource-bundle /data/$USER/refs/nanite`

+---
   `--use-conda`